MyEtherWallet/knowledge-base-v3/content/check-status-of-ethereum-transaction.md

 /*
-Title: Checking or Replacing a TX After it's Been Sent
+Title: Checking the Status of a Transaction
-Sort: 10
+Sort: 2
 */

 ### How can I check on the status of my transaction?